Request an Appointment

 Risks and Costs

-You are encouraged to have a conversation with your primary care physician about getting screened for lung cancer.
-Discuss your complete health history.
-Ask for a clear explanation about the benefits and risks of being screened.
+You are encouraged to talk with your primary care provider about whether lung cancer screening is right for you.
+Be sure to discuss your full health history and ask for a clear explanation of the benefits, limitations and risks of screening.

 Locations